peteroupc/classic-wallpaper/README.md

 - The image does not contain text.
 Images that contain depictions of people or human faces are not preferred.
 - The image should be uncompressed or compressed without loss (so in PNG or BMP format, for example, rather than JPG format).
 - The image is in the public domain or licensed under the [Unlicense](https://unlicense.org/) or, less preferably, another open-source license approved by the Open Source Initiative.
-- The image was not produced by artificial intelligence tools or with their help.
+- The image was not produced by artificial-intelligence tools or with their help.

 Also welcome would be computer code (released to the public domain or licensed under the Unlicense) to generate tileable or seamless&mdash;